jacobmmorgan/School-Notes/Pledging/Untitled 3.md

-why not my brothjers since we of today
+why not my brothers since we of today live and cherish the principle so fthe kappa sigma fraternity throw such a halo around those principles that htye may be handed down as a precious heirloom to ages yet unborn?